wesam-abdullah/SmartMethods/README.md

 2- Steps to installing ESP32 in computer .

-3+4- Move roboat arm by speech.
+3+4- Move robot arm by speech.